 Let's start by considering the financial advantages of a college education.

-In 2015, college graduates with a bachelor’s degree earned 56% more per year than those with a high school diploma or its equivalent.
+College graduates with a bachelor's degree earn about $32,000 more per year than those with a high school diploma or its equivalent.

-Here's one of the most cited statistics that shows the benefits of a college education: a person with a bachelor’s degree will, on average, earn almost $1 million more over the course of her lifetime than somebody with just a high school diploma will.
-While I don't think money should be the biggest priority in anyone's life, there's no doubt that a higher salary will give you more opportunities, alleviate stress, and allow you to more easily support a family.
+Here's one of the most cited statistics that shows the benefits of a college education: a person with a bachelor's degree will, on average, earn almost $1 million more over the course of her lifetime than somebody with just a high school diploma.
+While money shouldn't necessarily be the biggest priority in anyone's life, there's no doubt that a higher salary will give you more opportunities, alleviate stress, and allow you to more easily support a family.

 In addition, those who attended college are more likely to get married and less likely to be living in their parents' homes.
 Statistics indicate that attending college has more economic benefits for Millennials than it did for previous generations.
 Going to college might be more important now than ever before!

 Finally, a college degree is required for many entry-level jobs.
-According to a study done by the Georgetown Public Policy Institute, by 2020, 65% of jobs will require postsecondary education and training beyond high school, and 35% of jobs will require at least a bachelor’s degree.
+According to a study done by the Georgetown Public Policy Institute, 65% of jobs now require postsecondary education and training beyond high school, and 35% of jobs require at least a bachelor's degree.

 As you can see, there are tons of financial benefits to getting a bachelor's degree.
 But what about the professional advantages?